patrickzw1/CMPT459/README.md

 # cmpt459
 This is the project for CMPT459.
-Right now finished the milestone 1.
+Right now finished the milestone 2.

 # How to run:

-Please unzip the train.zip file first.
+Please unzip the `train.zip` and `test.zip` file first.

 Then run: